-The Committee comprises four non-executive directors (one of which acts as Chairman of the Committee) and the Chief Executive, the Head of HR and the Group Secretary attend.
+The Committee comprises three non-executive directors (one of which acts as Chairman of the Committee) and the Chief Executive, the Head of HR and the Group Secretary attend.

-Further details regarding the remuneration policy are set out in the Directors Remuneration Report in the 2013 Annual Report and Accounts.
+Further details regarding the remuneration policy are set out in the Directors Remuneration Report in the 2014 Annual Report and Accounts which are published on the Society's website www.thenottingham.com.